Alexandra Owens

 Structured prompt architecture and a multi-stage production pipeline that turns AI image generation into a repeatable, production-quality creative system.

 Built a four-stage pipeline: scene generation through Nano Banana (feeding multiple reference images for scale, color, and composition), per-product refinement through Flux Kontext Pro, Photoshop finishing (grain, grading, dodge/burn), and final upscaling through Topaz.
 The system produced a full editorial imagery library for a homepage redesign across 22 category cards with no traditional photography.
 Prompt architecture is locked into a structured brief format covering role, scale, products, scene, lighting, and quality constraints, producing consistent results across outputs.
 Supporting infrastructure includes a React-based content tracker, session handoff briefs, and versioned prompt files, making the pipeline reproducible across collaborators and sessions.
-Prompt methodology built into Weavy and extends across Midjourney and Kling, with LoRA training used for product consistency across generations.
+The methodology is built into Weavy and extends across Midjourney and Kling, with LoRA training used for product consistency across generations.

 + view work